fabledag/pepperSlider/README.md

 	</li>

 ---
-Note : to cancel the effect to items in the container `.pepperSliderParallaxClass`, set the data-offset of these items to 0.
+Note: to cancel the effect to items in the container `.pepperSliderParallaxClass`, set the data-offset of these items to 0.

 ## License